KooleControls/CsvConverter/README.md

 ### Prerequisites
 - **Windows 10 or later** (for running .NET 8 applications).
-- **.NET 8 Runtime**: Download and install from the [official .NET website](https://dotnet.microsoft.com/).
+- **.NET 8 Runtime**: Required for the framework-dependent release.
+Download it from the [official .NET website](https://dotnet.microsoft.com/).

 ### Download
 1. Visit the [Releases](https://github.com/KooleControls/CsvConverter/releases) page of this repository.
+2. Choose between the two types of releases:
+   - **Self-Contained**: Includes the .NET runtime.
+No additional installation is required.
+Recommended for most users.
+   - **Framework-Dependent**: Requires the .NET runtime to be installed on your system.
+Smaller download size.
-2. Download the latest version (zip file or installer).
+3. Download the appropriate zip file for your needs:
+   - `CsvConverter-SelfContained-x.y.z.zip` (self-contained release).
+   - `CsvConverter-FrameworkDependent-x.y.z.zip` (framework-dependent release).
-3. Extract the downloaded archive or run the installer.
+4. Extract the downloaded archive to a folder of your choice.

 ---

 ## Usage

-1. Launch the application.
+1. Launch the application by double-clicking the executable (`CsvConverter.exe`).
 2. Add CSV files to convert by selecting **File > Add Files**.
 3. Ensure the `Config.yaml` file is present in the application directory to define column mappings.
 4. Click the **Convert** button to start processing the files.